 7. Astrill VPN

 We found Astrill VPN to be one of the fastest VPNs in 2020.
-So, if it’s speed you’re looking for, Astrill could be the best choice.
-Interestingly, this VPN has a relatively small server fleet – 320+ servers.
+So, if it’s the speed you’re looking for, Astrill could be the best VPN for Linux.
+Interestingly, this service has a relatively small server fleet – 320+ servers.
 They’re found in 60 countries, however, which is great coverage.

 Astrill offers a wide range of protocols and features to protect your anonymity while online, and it’s also great for Netflix and torrenting.
 It has a command-line installer for a great variety of Linux distros, which makes it easy to set up your VPN.
 We also see it as the best VPN for Linux Mint.